 The Browns had their eyes on North Carolina quarterback Mitch Trubisky, a local kid who grew up a Cleveland fan, but he was surprisingly selected at No. 2 by the Chicago Bears.

-The 6-foot-5, 272-pound Garrett, who recorded 32+ sacks during his three seasons with the Aggies, will join a Browns defense undergoing a much-needed major makeover.
+Garrett recorded 32+ sacks during his three seasons with the Aggies.
+He joins a Browns defense undergoing a major makeover.
 The team hired former New Orleans defensive coordinator Gregg Williams - of ''Bountygate'' infamy - this winter and signed linebacker Jamie Collins to a four-year, $50 million contract, locking up a player they can pair with Garrett to form their defensive foundation.

-Cleveland ranked 31st defensively last season and the Browns were 30th in sacks with 26.
+Cleveland ranked 31st defensively last season and was 30th in sacks with 26.